maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [A Beginner’s Guide to Pairing Fonts][Beginners Guide]

-When selecting font families it's helpful to review the Font Stacks Roundup's "[Combinations][Appendix 8 Combos]" section.
+When selecting font families I recommend reviewing the [Combinations][Appendix 8 Combos] section of Appendix 8.
 Here designers with substantial typographic knowledge and experience have paired fonts, described their personalities or feel, and provide samples to review and choose from.

 A few Google Web Fonts pairing ideas derived from articles in Appendix 8 can be found in the starter styles: